wp-plugins/email-newsletter/readme.txt

 5. Send mail to subscribed user.
 6. Send mail to simple contact form emails.
 7. Export emails into CSV file

-**Version 1.0**
-First version.

-**Version 2.0**
-non admin users cant access this plugin.

-**Version 3.0**
-Check all, Uncheck all option.

-**Version 4.0**
-Email subscribe box for front end.
-Separate page to send emails to subscribed user.
-Integrated the email newsletter plugin with simple contact form plugin, Here after we can send email to contacts list.

 [Click here](http://www.gopiplus.com/work/2010/09/25/email-newsletter/)	 to see detail information about this plugin.